“I’m sorry, what the fuck do you mean, Ruthers wants to start a war?”

 “It’s a mystery,” I agreed, shaking my head.
 “But it could cause issues too.
 Especially if they start to think that I’m hiding what I am or–I dunno.
 Point is, I don’t set off their Heretic-sense anymore.”

 “Maybe you can use that against Fossor,” he pointed out thoughtfully.
 “If he doesn’t see you coming, it might help you get close enough to get to your mom.
 You know, if you can find out where she is.
-And get passed all his other security.
+And get past all his other security.
 And…” Pausing then, he made a face.
 “You know, I guess it really doesn’t help all that much.
 At least as far as that goes.”

 “I’ll find a way to make it useful,” I promised him.
 “I’ll find a way to make all of it useful.
 Because I’m not gonna give up on Mom.
 I’m gonna get her away from that psychopath.”